evandrosouza89/java-senior-evandro-souza/README.md

 # Stack:

- - Spring boot for the container
+ - Spring boot as application container
- - Sring data/hibernate for persistence
+ - Spring data/hibernate for persistence
+ - Mapstruct for object mapping
  - Postgres database in production / H2 database for test
  - Swagger for documentation
  - Spring cache for cached operations